David Borthwick (public servant)

-David William Borthwick AO, PSM (born 26 December 1950) is a former senior Australian public servant and policymaker.
+David William Borthwick AO, PSM (born 26 December 1950) is an Australian former senior public servant and policymaker.

 Background and early life

 Borthwick was the son of Bill Borthwick, former Liberal Deputy Premier of Victoria.
 Borthwick attended Monash University, gaining a Bachelor of Economics with First Class Honours.

 Career

 Borthwick moved to Canberra in 1973 to join the Australian Public Service as a graduate in the Department of the Treasury.

 He was appointed Secretary of the Department of the Environment and Heritage in 2004, remaining the Environment Secretary through two departmental transitions, first to the Department of the Environment and Water Resources and later to the Department of the Environment, Water, Heritage and the Arts.

 Borthwick retired from the public service in January 2009.
 He delivered his valedictory speech at the Australian War Memorial, telling his audience that public service agencies of the day were "so flat out, so stretched" they had "scant capacity to invest in serious thinking."